memoria-io/archived-reactive/README.md

 ## Usage
-All modules depend on core.
+All modules depend on Core.
 There are currently no other inter-dependencies between them.

 ```xml
 <properties>